-- ongoing review and improvement of the Supplier Engagement Matrix; - continued identification and assessment of supply chain risk; - continued engagement with suppliers to raise awareness of the risk of modern slavery; and - providing ongoing staff training on the risk of modern slavery and what it means in practice. - The purpose of this Statement is to provide general information only as required by the Act and is correct as at the date of publication. - This Statement was approved by the Board of Region RE Limited, the responsible entity of Region Management Trust and Region Retail Trust on 12 December 2023.
+- continued identification and assessment of supply chain risk; - continued engagement with suppliers to raise awareness of the risk of modern slavery; - providing ongoing staff training on the risk of modern slavery and what it means in practice; and - audit a sample of new suppliers selected through the procurement process. - The purpose of this Statement is to provide general information only as required by the Act and is correct as at the date of publication. - This Statement was approved by the Board of Region RE Limited, the responsible entity of Region Management Trust and Region Retail Trust on 10 December 2024.